Spinach Salad with Warm Bacon Dressing | Gluten-Free, Dairy-Free

 A delicious spinach salad dressed with a warm bacon vinaigrette.

 - gluten-free croutons

 - 2 shallots, thinly sliced

 - 3-4 tbsp red wine vinegar

-- Toss the spinach, shallots and crumbled bacon with the warm bacon dressing.
+Toss the spinach, shallots and crumbled bacon with the warm bacon dressing.
 Divide between two large bowls.
-Add the chopped eggs, GF croutons and chicken.
+Add the chopped eggs and GF croutons.
 Serve immediately and enjoy the deliciousness!